openedx/open-edx-proposals/README.rst

 Getting Started
 ***************

-This repository holds a bunch of text files, each of which represent an OEP or supplementary documentation.
+This repository holds a bunch of text files, each of which represents an OEP or supplementary documentation.
 For browsing these OEPs, we recommend you read them in `their published form <https://open-edx-proposals.readthedocs.io>`_ on ReadTheDocs.